 Request for exemption

-In March 2021, we submitted a preliminary proposal PDF file (838 KB) to Health Canada requesting an exemption from the Controlled Drugs and Substances Act (CDSA) under the provision of section 56(1).
+In May 2021, we submitted the final proposal PDF file (3.5 MB) to Health Canada requesting an exemption from the Controlled Drugs and Substances Act (CDSA) under the provision of section 56(1).

 If granted, this exemption would mean that people found in possession of controlled substances under a certain threshold amount within municipal boundaries would not be subject to criminal sanctions.
 Instead, people would be offered to voluntarily be connected with services, and their substances for personal use and paraphernalia would not be confiscated.

 The submission complements local and provincial investments in safe supply, overdose prevention and harm reduction, treatment, outreach, housing, and Indigenous healing and wellness.

 The proposed Vancouver Model is based on three main components: